Akahug007/CIS11_Final_Project_TestScoreCalculator/README.md

 VALIDATE_CHAR_INPUT_RTN: A helper routine that checks if a character input is a valid digit between '0' and '9'.
 If not, it displays an error and restarts the program.

 WIPE_GP_REGISTERS_RTN: A utility subroutine to clear general-purpose registers, ensuring a clean state for other subroutines.

-5. Known Issues
-As of the current version, there are known logic errors in the calculation routines:

-FIND_MINIMUM_SCORE Bug: The logic incorrectly reloads the first score from the array on every iteration of its comparison loop.
-This prevents it from correctly identifying the true minimum value unless it is the first score entered.

-FIND_MAXIMUM_SCORE Bug: The loop control for finding the maximum score is flawed.
-The loop counter is not decremented correctly, and the code to print the result is located inside the loop, causing the routine to terminate prematurely and output an incorrect result.

-Note: The letter grade calculation and average calculation functionalities work as intended.